 - Family Life Services where social workers provide person-centred care planning and capability building for those involved in supporting persons with disabilities, and advocating for as well as building more inclusive communities.

-- A Family Empowerment Programme, a strengths-based, family-driven crisis-stabilisation programme that equips parents/caregivers with the knowledge and skills to manage unresolved challenging and/or aggressive behaviours, as well as possible future behaviours which could arise.
+- A Family Empowerment Programme, a strengths-based, family-driven crisis-stabilisation programme that equips parents/caregivers with the knowledge and skills to manage unresolved challenging behaviours, as well as possible future behaviours which could arise.
 Caregivers are also made aware of resources and support available in the community.

 - A Special Student Care Centre for before- and after-school care for students with special needs between 7 and 18 years.